 Gate Functions Overview

-Gate functions are the core of CalendarPipe's programmable sync engine.
-They are JavaScript functions that run inside a secure QuickJS WASM sandbox and decide what happens to each event as it flows from a source calendar to a target calendar.
+A gate function is a TypeScript function that runs in an isolated JavaScript sandbox and decides what happens to each event as it flows from a source calendar to a target calendar.

-Every sync rule has a gate function.
-When CalendarPipe syncs events, each event passes through the gate function, which can:
+Every sync rule has one.
+As CalendarPipe syncs events, each one passes through the gate function, which can:

-- Transform the event (change its title, description, visibility, or free/busy status)
+- Transform the event — its title, description, visibility, or free/busy status.

-The simplest gate function passes all events through without modification:
+The simplest gate function passes every event through without modification:

 function gate(event: GateEvent): GateResult {